MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 **A**: To turn off showing mined acronyms in search results, create a customer support ticket by following the instructions at [Contact support for business products](https://docs.microsoft.com/office365/admin/contact-support-for-business-products?redirectSourcePath=%252fen-us%252farticle%252fContact-Office-365-for-business-support-32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b&view=o365-worldwide&tabs=online#BKMK_call_support).
 After you create a support ticket, it takes up to 48 hours for mined acronyms to stop appearing in search results.

+**Q: When will I see Acronyms answers in [Office 365](https://Office.com) and [SharePoint Online](https://products.office.com/sharepoint/collaboration)?**

+**A**: Acronyms answers in Office 365 and SharePoint Online are part of our product roadmap, but we're currently unable to provide a date or timeframe.